Building The Connected K-12 Campus

 - Parents go online to see if today is a snow day, download enrollment forms for their kindergartener, see if their 7th grader has any past due assignments, and check the time for the school play.

 - Teachers go online to create and share lessons, connect with students and each other, and participate in professional learning opportunities.

 In today’s digital world, people are more likely to check a website than make a phone call.
 We’ve all been trained to expect instant answers at our fingertips, from wherever we happen to be.

 That’s why schools need an online environment that brings together all of their classes, activities and services in one place.
-That’s what we call the connected K-12 campus: a safe, organized, attractive online space that supports all aspects of school life.

 What does the connected campus look like?
 We believe it has several important elements.

 - It’s inclusive.
 Everyone is able to participate and find what they need according to their role: students, parents, teachers, administrators, staff and the wider community.

 - It’s comprehensive.
 All activities in the school are represented, including classes, athletics, extracurricular activities, parent groups, departments, professional learning communities, school services, administration and HR.
 Third-party applications are linked in, too, so no one has juggle multiple applications and logins to find what they need.

 - It’s organized.
 Information is attractively presented and easy to navigate.
 Resources (both public and private) are easy to locate.

 - It’s safe.
 Students and their information have to be protected.
 A K-12 system needs to be designed with underage students in mind.